cstb/citygml-energy/README.md

 ## Abstract
 The Application Domain Extension (ADE) Energy defines a standardized data model based on CityGML format for urban energy analyses, aiming to be a reference exchange data format between different urban modelling tools and expert databases.

-A documentation of each classes and parameters is in development on [iCloud](https://www.icloud.com/numbers/AwBWCAESEGokFkzrlOmbyLGSLf4aK1MaKml1UIi8WFdwYdhK0UTcW3yK1E1VdLPbAvkAdtkW6y9YHtsf7z8AYI2nqQMCUCAQEEICNf39VHMKgzmmsZDBWw4hJ1n2O0bfur2wdp6Xm6i0ZA#Definitionen)
+A documentation of each classes and parameters is in development on [iCloud](https://www.icloud.com/numbers/AwBWCAESEGokFkzrlOmbyLGSLf4aK1MaKml1UIi8WFdwYdhK0UTcW3yK1E1VdLPbAvkAdtkW6y9YHtsf7z8AYI2nqQMCUCAQEEICNf39VHMKgzmmsZDBWw4hJ1n2O0bfur2wdp6Xm6i0ZA#Definitionen).

+The latest ADE release is version 0.5.0.
+All releases can be found and downloaded on the [releases page](https://github.com/cstb/citygml-energy/releases) of the repository.

 It has been developed since May 2014 by an international consortium of urban energy simulation developers and users:
 * Special Interest Group 3D (SIG3D)